Timestamp Shifting

 Timestamp in other file formats

-When RAW file are converted to other formats (HDF5 or CSV) with our tools (e.g. File to HDF5 Converter, File to CSV Converter) we use the default API settings that apply the timestamp shifting, hence the timestamp in those files will be shifted.
+When RAW files are converted to other formats (HDF5 or CSV) with our tools (e.g. File to HDF5 Converter, File to CSV Converter) we use the default API settings that apply the timestamp shifting, hence the timestamp in those files will be shifted.

 • For CSV, note that our Standalone decoder samples are not using the SDK API and are writing the raw timestamps in the output CSV file.
 Hence CSV files produced by those samples will not have the same timestamps as the one produced by our CSV converters (C++ CSV Converter and Python CSV converter).